Irish Food Festivals in August 2024

 Where?
 Lisdoonvarna, Clare

 What?
 Clare is arguably Ireland's most exciting foodie destination.
-The Burren Food Fayre offers a great chance to see lots of local artisan producers in one place.
-You'll taste locally-smoked organic salmon and learn how Winterage — the age-old practice of communal driving of cattle herds to the uplands for the winter — improves animal welfare and the quality of beef.
+The Burren Slow Food Festival offers a great chance to see lots of local artisan producers in one place.
+You'll taste locally-smoked organic salmon and learn how Winterage — the age-old practice of cattle herds moving to uplands for the winter — improves animal welfare and the quality of beef.